onlivfe/vrc_rs/README.md

 I disliked the generated nature of it though, and wanted more strong Rust-like things for some things, which is why this crate exists.

-There's quite a bit missing, PRs to improve the situation, even beyond the plans:
+There's quite a bit missing, PRs are welcome to improve the situation, even beyond the plans:

 | Status | Category | Planned |
 | --- | --- | --- |